alainrk/unleashed-firmware/documentation/SubGHzRemoteProg.md

 1. Create new remote with randomly generated serial: Go to SubGHz -> Add Manually -> CAME Atomo 433MHz or 868MHz
 2. Open your new remote file
 3. Open the receiver box and find programming button related to the used channel, for example RE432M/RE862M receiver has two independent channels which can have different remotes / buttons on them, when you found connected channel press "1" or "2" button on the receiver board to enter programming mode
-4. Long press Send on Flipper new remote for like 3-4 sec and release - this will add new remote to the receiver
+4. Long press Send on flipper new remote for like 3-4 sec and release - this will add new remote to the receiver
 5. Click CLEAR button one time on the receiver board to exit programming mode, or wait about 20 seconds it will exit from programming mode automatically
 6. Done, when using CAME Atomo from flipper please hold Send button for at least 2 seconds to allow code to be fully transmit, flipper transmits only while button is held